 It’s so much easier planning for the future when you know that a SaaS tool is in place.
-These kinds of remote, cloud-based solutions are highly-scalable, versatile and super-reliable.
+These kinds of remote, cloud-based solutions are highly-scalable, versatile and super-reliable for digital workplace services.

 You may not require advanced features now, but it’s good to know that once your needs evolve, that option is there, just waiting to be activated.
 The alternative is anticipating your business’ growth will be the harbinger of a painful process of finding a new vendor and training employees to use a new tool.
 Now you see why the subscription model is far less stressful.